 For businesses, technology has the power to streamline workflows, create a more efficient operation, and boost revenue.
 However, sometimes the pace at which technology advances can be dizzying, making strategic planning and managing channel partner relationships more complicated.

-From communicating needs to lead management to distributing content marketing materials, the pain points of partner management can easily be solved with a partner relationship management (PRM) solution.
+From communicating needs to lead management to distribute content marketing materials, the pain points of partner management can easily be solved with a partner relationship management (PRM) solution.
 In fact, with a PRM, businesses have seen a 48-percent increase in revenue and the sales cycle 5.5 times shorter, according to a 2017 Aberdeen Group Research Study on channel partner marketing and sales.

 Here are five common pain points and how a PRM can help:

 Pain Point #1: “It’s difficult to stay organized over email.”

 With a PRM solution, it’s easy to keep tabs on who received which piece of content and where leads are in the buying process.
 Instead of exchanging emails back and forth to retrieve a case study or content marketing piece, everything is readily available in the PRM 24/7/365.
 In fact, a robust PRM will offer the ability to pin specific items to a dashboard or homepage for constant easy access to avoid having to send another email asking where something is.
 Additionally, as a channel partner facilitates the closing of a deal, a PRM offers a library of best practices and recommendations for what the process should look like.
 This prevents back-and-forth emails between the partner and vendor, which tightens the sale timeline and ultimately improves and streamlines the customer experience.

 Pain Point #2: “Our channel partners don’t save the files we send.”